 A new roll of compostable liners will automatically be sent to households every year.
 The roll consists of 150 liners which allows for 2-3 compostable liners per week.

-If you run out of compostable liners before April you can collect a free replenishment roll of liners from Councils Customer Service.
+If you run out of compostable liners you can collect a free replenishment roll from Councils Customer Service.
 If you cannot attend Council, please contact us to arrange a delivery.

 Residents can add services on top of the standard kerbside service.
 Options include: